easybuilders/easybuild/docs/EasyBuild4-overview-of-changes.rst

 Custom software-specific easyblocks for ``iccifort``, ``numexpr``, ``OpenMPI``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Custom software-specific easyblocks were added in EasyBuild v4.0 for several software packages, including:
+A couple of additional custom software-specific easyblocks were added in EasyBuild v4.0 for several software packages, including:

 * ``iccifort``: to install ``icc`` and ``ifort`` together in a single prefix, and use that installation as a toolchain